 Since 1994, we have reduced the amount of plastic in our half-liter bottles by 60%.
-And since 2016, thanks to the high recycling rate of California residents and our partnership with CarbonLITE, 9 out of 10 of our bottles made in California incorporate 50% post-consumer recycled plastic content (rPET).
+And since 2016, thanks to the high recycling rate of California residents and our partnership with CarbonLITE, All single-serve bottles made in California are made using 50 percent recycled plastic.
 This recent change increases the amount of recycled material used in ARROWHEAD bottles by 40%.

 WHY PLASTIC IS A RESOURCE

 All plastic is not created equal.
 Some plastic, like the durable #1 PET (called rPET when recycled), is inherently reusable and can be more easily recycled and reused without losing its functionality.
 By using rPET in our water bottles, we can have a measurable impact on reducing our production of greenhouse gases and reducing the amount of plastic in landfills.